samidalil/fge/README.md

 ## Patch routines

-Currently, you have to construct the new state by yourself.
+In the previous example, we constructed the new state ourselves.
 However, this could be simplified by using the ```update``` helper wrapper and a patch routine :

 ```typescript
 ...